 You can grow, harvest from the wild, or buy your herbs.
 If you buy them it is cheaper to buy in bulk, if you are going to be using a lot.
 I am always on the lookout for plants that I can use when we are out in the wild, in addition to growing a lot of my own.
-You can use them dried or fresh, if you buy your herbs, if at all possible make sure they are organic, as organic will not have pesticides on or in the plants.
+You can use them dried or fresh.
+If you buy your herbs if at all possible make sure they are organic, as organic will not have pesticides on or in the plants.
 When harvesting from the wild do not gather close to the road.
 Always rinse fresh herbs before making tea, lay on a towel to absorb the extra moisture after rinsing.

 You can use a combination of several herbs to make your teas or just one.
-I use a combination of peppermint spearmint and Mormon tea that I grow and harvest myself, to make a iced tea that I drink during the day.
+I use a combination of peppermint spearmint and Mormon tea that I grow and harvest myself, to make an iced tea that I drink during the day.

-Herbal teas can be drank hot, iced, or at room temperature.
+Herbal teas can be drunk hot, iced, or at room temperature.
 If you are wanting more then a cup during the day you can brew a picture of tea and keep in the fridge, it will keep several days when stored in the fridge.
 Some herbs make a bitter tea you can use these in a combination of other herbs or add a little honey to take the bitter taste away.

 Always use a nonmetallic pot to brew your tea in ( you can boil the water in a metal pan or kettle.) before being poured into the brewing vessel.
 Do not use a metallic tea ball for brewing medicinal herbs as the metals can leach out and cause unknown reactions with the herbs.
-The pot needs to have a tight fitting lid.
-Place the recommended amount of herbs in the pot and pour boiling water over herbs allow to stand five to ten minutes with the lid on strain then drink.
+The pot needs to have a tight-fitting lid.
+Place the recommended amount of herbs in the pot and pour boiling water over herbs allow to stand to ten minutes with the lid on strain then drink.